re-pixel/RAG-Evaluation-Pipeline/README.md

 - **precision**: Mean ± std deviation of precision scores

 ### `results_table.png` (Generated)
 Visual representation of the results table.
-This file is auto-generated from `results.csv` using `table.py` and should not be committed to the repository.
+This file is auto-generated from `results.csv` using `table.py`.

-## Key Evaluation Metrics

-- **Recall**: Measures how much of the relevant information is retrieved
-- **Precision**: Measures the relevance of retrieved information
-- **IoU (Intersection over Union)**: Measures overlap between retrieved and reference text ranges

 ## Getting Started